antoniosc1961/account-invoicing/purchase_stock_picking_return_invoicing/README.rst

 #.
 On the return picking press *Validate > Apply*.
 #.
 Go back to the purchase order.
 It will have  *Invoice Status* as 'Waiting
    Invoces'.
 You will notice that the field *Received Qty* is now the quantity that was originally received, less the quantity that was returned.
+The field *Quantity to Invoice* is now reduced to the quantity ordered less the quantity returned, less the quantity already invoiced.
 #.
-Press the button *Refunds* to create the vendor refund bill.
+Press the button *Refunds* to create the vendor refund bill (since the
+   field *Quantity to Invoice* is negative).
 #.
-The proposed vendor refund bill will be proposed for the difference between
+The proposed vendor refund bill will be proposed for the quantity that is
-   the received and the returned quantity.
+   to be refunded.
 #.
 If you back to the purchase order, you will notice that *Invoice Status*
-   is now 'Invoiced', even when the quantity ordered does not match with the quantity invoiced, because you chose to refund some products.
+   is now 'Invoiced', even when the quantity ordered does not match with the quantity invoiced, because you did return some products.

+Remark: As part of the 3-way match proces, if you accept that you will not claim for a refund for the quantity returned to the supplier, just set the purchase status as 'Done' at the end of the process, and the quantity to invoice for the items will be set to 0 (because you have accepted the discrepancies).

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot